hashd/Swarm/INSTALLING.md

 - Open Chrome Settings page, click on Extensions
 - Check Developer mode check box.
 - Click on Load unpacked extension and navigate to the extracted folder.

+### Supported Chrome version
+Make sure you have chrome version > 42 for better experience